sciZer0/7/v/README.md

 First of all, there is **$83 trillion** in the total global money supply, and this total supply is constantly increasing.

-It seems that in the Inflationary Monetary Economy, there is nothing new and much valuable.
+Definitely, in the Inflationary Monetary Economy, there is nothing new and valuable.

 The inflationary model — endless emission of inflationary currencies/tokens —  **eventually** always results in devaluations of the currencies/tokens (values).
 Never results in something different.